 FMS 3980.
 Honors Research (HONORS).1-3 Credit Hours.

-Prerequisite: 1013, permission of the Honors Program.
+1 to 3 hours.
+Prerequisite: FMS 1013, permission of the Honors Program.
+May be repeated with change of content; maximum credit 6 hours.
 Open only to students enrolled in the Honors Program.
-Individualized research with a Film and Video Studies faculty member leading toward work for the Honors thesis.
-In-depth research of specialized topic in film and video theory, history, or production.
+Individualized research with a Film and Media Studies faculty member leading toward work for the Honors thesis.
+In-depth research of specialized topic in film and media theory, history, or production.
 (F, Sp, Su)

 FMS 3990.
 Independent Study.1-3 Credit Hours.

 1 to 3 hours.
 Prerequisite: permission of instructor and junior standing.
 May be repeated once with change of content.
 Independent study may be arranged to study a subject not available through regular course offerings.
 (F, Sp, Su)